Paul Klee: Poetry

+Graphic works

 Early works

 Some of Klee's early preserved children's drawings, which his grandmother encouraged, were listed on his catalogue raisonné.
 A total of 19 etchings were produced during the Bern years; ten of these were made between 1903 and 1905 in the cycle "Inventionen" (Inventions), which were presented in June 1906 at the "Internationale Kunstausstellung des Vereins bildender Künstler Münchens 'Secession'" (International Art Exhibition of the Association for Graphic Arts, Munich, Secession), his first appearance as a painter in the public.
 Klee had removed the third Invention, Pessimistische Allegorie des Gebirges (Pessimistic Allegory of the Mountain), in February 1906 from his cycle.
 The satirical etchings, for example Jungfrau im Baum/Jungfrau (träumend) (Virgin on the tree/Virgin (dreaming)) from 1903 and Greiser Phoenix (Aged Phoenix) from 1905, were classified by Klee as "surrealistic outposts".
 Jungfrau im Baum ties on the motive Le cattive madri (1894) by Giovanni Segantini.
 The picture was influenced by grotesque lyric poetries of Alfred Jarry, Max Jacob and Christian Morgenstern.
 It features a cultural pessimism, which can be found at the turn of the 20th century in works by Symbolists.
 The Invention Nr.
 6, the 1903 etching Zwei Männer, einander in höherer Stellung vermutend (Two Men, Supposing the Other to be in a Higher Position), depicts two naked men, presumably emperor Wilhelm II and Franz Joseph I of Austria, recognizable by their hairstyle and beards.
 As their clothes and insignia were bereft, "both of them have no clue if their conventional salute […] is in order or not.
 As they assume that their counterpart could have been higher rated", they bow and scrape.

 Klee began to introduce a new technique in 1905: scratching on a blackened glass panel with a needle.
 In that manner he created about 57 Verre églomisé pictures, among those the 1905 Gartenszene (Scene on a Garden) and the 1906 Porträt des Vaters (Portrait of a Father), with which he tried to combine painting and scratching.
 Klee's solitary early work ended in 1911, the year he met and was inspired by the graphic artist Alfred Kubin, and became associated with the artists of the Blaue Reiter.